ricardotavaresit/eti-vue2-chapter09/README.md

 - Class 01: Create a project in Vue JS
 - Class 02: Manipulation of forms in Vue JS
 - Class 03: Multiline TextArea in Vue JS
+- Class 04: install and configure Vee Validate in Vue JS

 ## Technologies used